 A study released in 2015 involved 47 people who supplemented with krill oil for four weeks.
-The results found krill oil improved the health of blood vessels and insulin resistance more than olive oil.
-After 17 weeks, krill oil also improved good cholesterol 10.
+The results found it improved the health of blood vessels and insulin resistance more than olive oil.
+After 17 weeks, it also improved good cholesterol 10.

 Addition research examined over 34 previous studies which included 1,356 people.
 It was found the omega-3s in fish oil lowered both systolic and diastolic blood pressure.
 The researchers found a larger reduction in people with high blood pressure.
 This is important for heart health and preventing heart disease 11.

-Cod liver and fish oils have been shown to have anti-inflammatory abilities.
+Both have been shown to have anti-inflammatory health benefits.
 For this reason, taking fish oil supplements has been known to help prevent inflammation-related diseases like arthritis, diabetes and some cancers 12.

 Omega-3 fatty acids are later converted into other helpful molecules.
-For this reason, researchers believe the fatty acids help keep a body’s blood vessels strong, capable and flexible.
-This allows for better blood flow and improved circulation of oxygen 13.
+For this reason, researchers believe they help keep a body’s blood vessels strong, capable and flexible.
+This allows for better blood flow and improved circulation of oxygen for better health 13.

-The Omega-3 levels found in cod liver oil and krill oil can help build up and maintain brain cells.
-Brain cells are constantly developed and repaired by fatty acids.
+The Omega-3 provided can help build up and maintain brain cells.
+Brain cells are constantly developed and repaired by fatty acids maintaining health.
 This can decrease the chance of cognitive degenerative diseases like Parkinson’s or Alzheimer’s 14.

 Eye Health and Improved Vision

-Due to their omega-3s, fish oil can help prevent retina deterioration.
-If the intraocular pressure (the fluid pressure in the eye or IOP) is greater than the normal range of 12-22 mm/Hg, glaucoma could occur or will at least be a considerable risk 15.
+Due to their omega-3s, they can help prevent retina deterioration.
+If the intraocular pressure (the fluid pressure in the eye or IOP) is greater than the normal range of 12-22 mm/Hg, glaucoma could occur or will at least be a considerable risk.

-With a diet rich in omega-3 fatty acids, eye problems can be less likely.
+With a diet rich in omega-3 fatty acids, eye health may be helped.
 They help keep that IOP at a healthy level.
-This is another fantastic reason to take fish oil supplements 16.
+This is another fantastic reason to take fish oil supplements 15.

-Krill Oil and Cod Liver Oil Side Effects
+Krill Oil Dangers and Cod Liver Oil Side Effects

 The oils in the fish oil supplements can linger a while.
 This can result in bad breath lasting longer than is comfortable.
-This is more so when taking the liquid form of krill or cod liver oil.
+This is more so when taking the liquid form of the supplement.

 The fish oil supplements are made from pungent oils.
 Therefore, the fishy “grease” can stay in your system for quite some time and possibly increase the amount you sweat (but this does not happen often).

-Always proceed with caution when taking fish oil and don’t take too much at a time.
+Always proceed with caution and don’t take too much at a time.
 Following your physician’s recommendation, reading labels and suggested measurements carefully are beneficial with or without side effects.

 Allergies exist for many things including shellfish.
-Although having a shellfish allergy doesn’t automatically disqualify someone from taking fish oils, there may have been cross-contamination in the making and manufacturing process.
+Although having a shellfish allergy doesn’t automatically disqualify someone from taking fish oil, there may have been cross-contamination in the making and manufacturing process.

 Labels and medical professionals could elaborate further on any additional inquiries.

 In rare cases, fish oil supplements have been known to cause nose bleeds and “easy bleeding.”
 This means if you get a cut, the bleeding might have a hard time stopping.
-Although this is rare, it can be dangerous.
+Although this is rare, it can be dangerous to your health.